telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/delete-multiple-rows-with-checkboxes.md

 # Delete Rows Selected with Checkboxes

-The example below demonstrates how to delete multiple rows selected with checkboxes in a Kendo UI Grid widget.
+The following example demonstrates how to delete multiple rows selected with checkboxes in a Kendo UI Grid widget.

 ###### Example